-With over a decade of experience, Stephanie A. Koenig is an attorney in the Firm’s Real Estate, Land Use & Development and Employment and Labor Law groups.
+With over a decade of experience, Stephanie Kobal Koenig is a shareholder in the Firm’s Real Estate, Land Use & Development and Employment and Labor Law groups.
 Throughout her career, Ms. Koenig has worked with organizations of all types and sizes to negotiate complex land development contracts, zoning approvals, and leases.
 She consistently represents clients in front of government agencies and municipalities regarding land use and entitlements for real estate ventures.

 In addition, Ms. Koenig’s practice extends to Employment Law.
 She helps ensure transparency between employers and their employees during the contract development process, and counsels employers on compliance with federal, state and local laws concerning individual employment rights, workplace investigations, covenants not-to-compete, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, and personnel policies.

 Ms. Koenig has based her practice on the core values of strategy, practicality and honesty, which is evident in her relationships with her clients.
 She understands that each client has his or her own unique needs and goals, and tailors her approach to fit every individual that approaches her.

 A native to the Lehigh Valley, Ms. Koenig is an avid traveler and enjoys discovering authentic cuisines from around the globe.